Country 47/196: Comoros

 Destinations: Grande Comore Island

+Comoros is one of the most remote places we have been to.
+There are no tourists, very few hotels, and rare signs of the 21st century.
 We visited the island of Grande Comore – the largest of the three islands.
-Grand Comore has a lot to offer.
+Grande Comore has a lot to offer.
 Its nature is truly amazing.
 Turquoise sea, picture-perfect beaches, a spectacular volcano, which covers 60% of the island, and many wonderful forests.
 However, the island is currently facing a big environmental crisis, which is impossible to ignore.
-Read more about the issues on the bottom of the post.
+Read more about the issues at the bottom of the post.

 The best way to get around the capital is by taxi-buses (shared taxis).
 To travel around the island it’s best to use buses, but keep in mind that there are no fixed schedules.